 Compliance with NFPA 80 2016 Standard for Fire Doors is required for accreditation by The Joint Commission and by Centers for Medicare & Medicaid Services (CMS) to receive Medicare reimbursement.
 These standards require fire-rated doors be tested for functionality no less than annually, and a written record of the inspection and repairs be readily available to be provided to the Authority Having Jurisdiction (AHJ), upon request.

-We sent a two-man Fire Door Assembly Inspectors (FDAI) certified team to inspect 60+ fire doors at the large, well-maintained facility.
+We sent two of our three certified Fire Door Assembly Inspectors (FDAI) to inspect 60+ fire doors at the large, well-maintained facility.
 Todd Paluch and Jim Didier carefully searched each opening for open holes or breaks in surfaces of either the door or the frame, (which could have resulted from a screw coming loose and falling out); scrutinized door hardware and vision frames to assure there were no broken or missing parts; then measured door clearances.

 Vince Connelly, The Moorings facility manager, called Anderson Lock when he learned that he would need a written record from a certified FDAI inspector for an upcoming accreditation inspection.
 “Anderson Lock dropped everything to get their inspectors over here in a hurry,” Connelly said.